bishwahang/mars_rover/README.md

 ```

 ## Usage
-After the installation simply run the program with:
+After the installation simply run the program with command:

 ```ruby
 marsrover
 ```
-This programs moves the mars rover according to given instruction.
+The program will read the input from **STDIN** and moves the mars rover according to given instruction string.

 First line of input should be top right co-ordinate of mars map.